AUTHOR: Margaret Lesh

 People tell you high school's so great and wonderful, but they're lying.
 It's mostly horrible and full of disappointment.
 It sucks.
 Your best friend abandons you.
 The jerk you're in love with pretends to be into you, and then the big dump.
 The boy you've really clicked with as a friend decides to go all crushy over you, so you break his heart just like yours was -- smashed into little pieces.
 Your sister goes mental, and you get involved with a guy who’s even crazier than she is (who you know is a very bad idea, but you do it anyway).
 Math only adds another stink of failure to the whole thing.

 High school blows.
 Just ask freshman Stacy.
 She’d want you to know.
 (From GOODREADS)

-EXPECTATIONS: I know the author through Absolute Write.
+EXPECTATIONS: I know the author through Absolute Write and we also share a publisher.
 I expected a great read!
 I've been intrigued by Normalish ever since I first read the synopsis.

 MARKET/GENRE: Young Adult/Contemporary.
 This also had romantic elements and skated occasionally on the fence of MG...but thematic elements prevent it from landing comfortably there.

 "When I was twelve years old, I learned not to talk about death." ~ Stacy, Normalish

 So begins a story of a young girl who eventually talks about everything.
 Stacy is a character I immediately liked.
 She's vulnerable and on the page, just like every great young adult character should be.
 She isn't afraid of telling the reader how she feels...it's her vulnerability that drags the reader in.
 We immediately trust her.
 This trust allows us to settle into the story and discover where it leads us.